had0j/io_qp2_rule_eng/readme.md

 Note that `Targeting Factor` isn't the only factor that affects being attacked by other players, the player's attack target is fully decided by the server, can only say this value is likely one of the main factors

 Other factors that could increase the chance of being chosen as another player's target:

-- high Climb Speed level
+- high Climb Speed rank
 - smaller altitude difference to other players

 ### Temporary decrease if in danger